Beyond Brontës: The Mayor’s Screen Diversity Programme

 Shehzida worked on Screen Yorkshire-funded feature film Sky Peals as part of her Beyond Brontës training, and has since worked on a wide variety of projects including commercials, short film Youthless (which has been picked up by Rollem Productions for adaptation into a 6-part TV drama) and a Taylor Swift music video.

 Beyond Brontës provided me with amazing opportunities to get experience and build my industry network.
-I’m so glad I took the leap and applied - it made access to the industry far less daunting, and helped me to realise that Film and TV is for me.
+I’m so glad I took the leap and applied - it made access to the industry far less daunting, and helped me to realise that Film & TV is for me.

 Shehzida Iqbal, Beyond Brontës alumni